samply/bridgehead-deployment/README.md

   * "Automatic reply": Set this to be `Total Size`
 * Click "Join" to start the registration process.
 * You should now have a list containing exactly one broker.
 You will notice that the "Status" box is empty.
 * You should receive an email with the registration token.
 Paste this into the "Status" box, then click "Activate".
-If you do not immediately receive an email, please send an email to `feedback@germanbiobanknode.de`.
+If you do not immediately receive your token, please contact us at `feedback@germanbiobanknode.de`.
 * If you are setting up a Bridgehead production instance, you should also send an email to `feedback@germanbiobanknode.de`, informing us that you have added a new biobank.
-Your email should contain an email address that we can use for correspondence with you, plus the your desired site name.
-We may invite you to a telephone call, where we formally process your registeration.
+You need to give us an email address that we can use for correspondence with you, plus the your desired site name.
+We may invite you to a telephone call, where we formally process your registration.

 ### Monitoring
 * Activate Monitoring (Icinga will send a test query periodically to send you an email if errors occur)